Ira Remsen: Career

 Throughout his academic career, Remsen was known as an excellent teacher, rigorous in his expectations but patient with the beginner.
 "His lectures to beginners were models of didactic exposition, and many of his graduate students owe much of their later success in their own lecture rooms to the pedagogical training received from attendance upon Remsen's lectures to freshmen."

-He was elected as a member to the American Philosophical Society in 1879.
+Remsen made his teaching laboratory centric.
+He founded the American Chemical Journal that he edited out of Baltimore and competed with the Journal of the American Chemical Society run by the American Chemical Society.
+The latter journal did not publish much in organic chemistry.
+Remsen had joined the ACS in 1878 but he let his membership expire.
+When he rejoined he was elected president in 1902.
+In 1913 he allowed his journal to be merged into the ACS journal.

 In 1901 Remsen was appointed the president of Johns Hopkins, where he proceeded to found a School of Engineering and helped establish the school as a research university.
 He introduced many of the German laboratory techniques he had learned and wrote several important chemistry textbooks.
 In 1912 he stepped down as president, due to ill health, and retired to Carmel, California.

-In 1923 he was awarded the Priestley medal.
+While serving as a president of Johns Hopkins, he also took part in civil projects.
+He served on the Baltimore School Commission in efforts to improve the infrastructure of secondary education.
+In 1906 he was also involved in improvements to the Baltimore sewerage system.
+He also served on the Maryland Good Roads Commission.
+In 1909 he was posted as chairman of a board that dealt with food purity under the department of agriculture.
+The board came to be popularly called the "Remsen Board".
+There was considerable pressure from manufacturers to vilify the members of the board who were criticized in the press.
+A cartoon from this period depicted him sitting on a board with nails.

 Death

 He died on March 4, 1927, in Carmel-by-the-Sea, California.
 His ashes are interred behind a plaque in the chemistry building on the Homewood campus at Johns Hopkins University.